pjanx/logdiag/README.md

 # logdiag

-logdiag is a schematic editor written in GTK+.
+logdiag is a simple multiplatform schematic editor written in GTK+.

-__This software is considered to be alpha quality and isn't recommended for regular usage.__
+__This software is considered to be of alpha quality and isn't recommended for regular usage.__

 ## Requirements